Pacita Complex National High School: History

-PCNHS currently has its two branches, both located at San Vicente, San Pedro, Laguna.
-As of SY 2019–2020, the Main Branch is located at Brgy.
-Pacita 1, while the Extension Branch is located at Brgy.
-Pacita 2.
+PCNHS currently has its four campuses, all located in various locations west of the National Highway running through San Pedro, Laguna.
+As of SY 2024–2025, the Main Branch is located at Brgy.
+Pacita 1, while the Extension Branches are located in Brgy.
+Pacita 2, Chrysanthemum Village, and Rosario Complex respectively.

 As a young school, it is facing several major problems: One is insufficient resources.
 Though it has an organized library, the reference materials are not enough for the demands of the students and teachers.
 Moreover, the school adopted AM-PM sessions, wherein classes are done in two shifts because of limited classrooms and teachers.

 Since school year 2018–2019, the school has launched the "Co/Duo Teaching" program aimed to improve teaching experience due to the rise of the number of the school's enrollees.
 Issued at Grade 9 and 10 BEC Curriculum the students have two homeroom advisers and two subject teachers as well.
 An average of 70 students per classroom is divided into two groups (A & B) in order to ease the handling of their student's records.
 If the program proves successful it will be made permanent.
 This program has now been discontinued for school year 2022-2023.

 During the COVID-19 pandemic, the school has stopped face-to-face classes in March of 2020, where the country experiences an increase in cases, resulting to the country's first lockdown.
 The school had no choice but to pass every student.
 As the school faces their first distance school year in school year 2020-2021, students have the freedom to choose their learning modalities: whether through online (students can be taught by their teachers through online platforms) or modular distance learning (students will be given hard copies of their modules to self-learn them at home, or be taught by their parents or guardian).
 This implementation continued until school year 2021-2022.
 On school year 2022-2023, when the country eased its restrictions, the school now reopens for blended face-to-face (during the first two months), and now full face-to-face.
+Before school year 2025-2026, the school removed AM-PM shifts and replaced them with whole day shifts from 7:00 AM to 3:00 PM.